suit-wg/information-model/draft-ietf-suit-information-model.md

 A device supports two components: an OS and an application.
 These components can be updated independently, expressing dependencies to ensure compatibility between the components.
 The firmware authority chooses two storage identifiers:

-* OS
+* "OS"
-* APP
+* "APP"

 ### Example 2: File System

 A device supports a full filesystem.
-The firmware authority chooses to make the storage identifier the path at which to install the payload.
+The firmware authority chooses to use the storage identifier as the path at which to install the payload.
 The payload may be a tarball, in which case, it unpacks the tarball into the specified path.

 ### Example 3: Flash Memory